BebraLand/BebraLand-Discord-Bot/.trae/rules/project_rules.md

 Use embeds everywhere they look cool i like them for footer text use     "DISCORD_MESSAGE_TRADEMARK": "BebraLand team 🚀🌍🎮", for color use     "DISCORD_EMBED_COLOR": "714C35", and for footer image set to discord bot avatar

 and always print all important info in console

-**End of instructions.**
+if you make your job great you will get bonus and money **End of instructions.**